dtinth/dt.in.th/src/stuff/dt.in.th.md

 ### 2012

-Hosting my blog on a free Heroku instance means that entering the site for the first time can be very slow.
-Static site generators became more popular.

-I created my own static site generator using Node.js and [migrated](https://web.archive.org/web/20120712155827/http://me.dt.in.th:80/) to host on GitHub Pages instead.
+Hosting my blog on a free Heroku instance means that entering the site for the first time can be very slow (due to cold start).
+Also, static site generators became ever more popular.
+So, I created my own static site generator using Node.js and [migrated](https://web.archive.org/web/20120712155827/http://me.dt.in.th:80/) the blog to run on GitHub Pages instead.

 Now that I created a lot of projects, I made `dt.in.th` into a [small webpage](https://web.archive.org/web/20120629123821/http://dt.in.th:80/) with basic info, linking to my significant projects, a little resume of sorts, but it hardly ever gets updated.
 It is a basic HTML/CSS webpage generated using Jade language (which is now called [Pug](https://pugjs.org/api/getting-started.html)).